How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: GFM Converters and Power Grid Strength

-\begin{example} In practice, a lot of wind farms are integrated in weak grids, where the wind turbines often have to face a low SCR, e.g., ${\rm SCR} = 1$ at its terminal (690V bus) that can only guarantee the power transmission, or equivalently, ${\rm gSCR} = 1.2$ at the transmission level (110kV).
-However, currently many manufacturers design their (GFL) wind turbines to operate stably with SCR larger than 1.5 at its terminal (690V bus), i.e., ${\rm gSCR} \ge 2$ at 110kV.
-This gap (between 1.2 and 2) can be filled using GFM converter without further investment in enhancing the power network.
-According to \eqref{eq:gSCR_GFM}, it requires the capacity ratio $\gamma \ge {\bf 12.8\%}$ if $Z_{\rm local} = 0.16{\rm (p.u.)}$. \end{example}
+\begin{example} Consider the multi-wind-farm system depicted in Fig.~\ref{Fig_wind_farms} where each wind farm adopts the setting in Fig.~\ref{Fig_wind_farm_GFM}, in which the GFM converter and the GFL converter are connected to one common 220~kV bus.
+In practice, a lot of wind farms are integrated in weak grids, where the wind turbines often have to face a low SCR, e.g., ${\rm SCR} = 1$ at its terminal (690~V bus) that can only guarantee the power transmission, or equivalently, ${\rm gSCR} = 1.25$ at the transmission level (220~kV).
+However, currently, many manufacturers design their (GFL) wind turbines to operate stably with SCR larger than 1.5 at its terminal (690~V bus), i.e., ${\rm gSCR} \ge 2.14$ at 220~kV.
+This gap (between 1.25 and 2.14) can be filled using GFM converters without further investment in enhancing the power network. {According to \eqref{eq:gSCR_GFM}, it requires the capacity ratio $\gamma \ge {\bf 17.8\%}$ if $Z_{\rm local} = 0.2~{\rm pu}$ when considering VSMs (without reactive power droop control) and power synchronization control.
+The capacity ratio becomes $\gamma \ge {\bf 21.4\%}$ if $Z_{\rm local} = 0.24~{\rm pu}$ when considering VSMs with reactive power droop control.
+It can be seen that the typical smallest ratio under VSMs with reactive power droop control is larger than that under VSMs (without reactive power droop control) and power synchronization control.
+The reason is that the equivalent internal inductor of VSMs with reactive power droop control ($0.04~{\rm pu}$) is larger than that of VSMs (without reactive power droop control) and power synchronization control ($0.01~{\rm pu}$).} \end{example}

+{In practice, it is also possible that the wind farm (GFL converter) and the GFM converter are connected to one common 35~kV bus, as shown in Fig.~\ref{Fig_wind_farm_GFM_1}.
+The equivalent inductor of the transformer is $0.08~{\rm pu}$.
+Hence, the typical value of $Z_{\rm local}$ is $0.08~{\rm pu}$ under VSMs (without reactive power droop control) and power synchronization control, but the typical value of $Z_{\rm local}$ becomes $0.12~{\rm pu}$ under VSMs with reactive power droop control. } In this case, the electrical distance between the GFL converter and the GFM converter becomes smaller, and one may need fewer GFM converters to enhance the equivalent power grid strength, as illustrated in the next example.